geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 It favors emergent design and it encourages your developers and your business to get together and figure out the [aggregates](https://www.martinfowler.com/bliki/DDD_Aggregate.html) in your model.

-If you want to go down this road early on and not even bother writing a fully-fledged backend server I would review [postgraphile](https://github.com/graphile/postgraphile) and [graphcool](https://www.graph.cool) as great starting points.
+If you want to go down this road early on and not even bother writing a fully-fledged backend server, I would review [postgraphile](https://github.com/graphile/postgraphile) and [graphcool](https://www.graph.cool) as great starting points.